bernhardAxonIvy/doc/source/designer-guide/cms/manipulation.rst

 to create such Content Objects.

 In the name column you can use a simple name, an absolute or relative path.
-If you do so, then Axon Ivy will check the corresponding path and create folder Content Objects where necessary.
+If you do so, then |axon-ivy| will check the corresponding path and create folder Content Objects where necessary.

 For text based types you can edit the text directly in the value column.